AdobeDocs/experience-manager-65.en/help/sites-deploying/single-sign-on.md

 ---
 title: Single Sign On
-seo-title: Single Sign On
-description: Learn how to configure Single Sign On (SSO) for an AEM instance.
+description: Learn how to configure Single Sign On (SSO) for an instance of Adobe Experience Manager (AEM).
-seo-description: Learn how to configure Single Sign On (SSO) for an AEM instance.
-uuid: b8dcb28e-4604-4da5-b8dd-4e1e2cbdda18
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: configuring, Security
 content-type: reference
-discoiquuid: 86e8dc12-608d-4aff-ba7a-5524f6b4eb0d
 feature: Configuring
 exl-id: 7d2e4620-c3a5-4f5a-9eb6-42a706479d41
 ---
 # Single Sign On {#single-sign-on}

 Single Sign On (SSO) allows a user to access multiple systems after providing authentication credentials (such as a user name and password) once.
 A separate system (known as the trusted authenticator) performs the authentication and provides Experience Manager with the user credentials.
-Experience Manager checks and enforces the access permissions for the user (i.e. determines which resources the user is allowed to access).
+Experience Manager checks and enforces the access permissions for the user (that is, determines which resources the user is allowed to access).

 The SSO Authentication Handler service ( `com.adobe.granite.auth.sso.impl.SsoAuthenticationHandler`) processes the authentication results that the trusted authenticator provides.
-The SSO Authentication Handler searches for a ssid (SSO Identifier) as the value of a special attribute in the following locations in this order:
+The SSO Authentication Handler searches for an SSO Identifier (SSID) as the value of a special attribute in the following locations in this order:

 1. Request Headers
 1. Cookies